 When Future4Children visited the orphanage for the first time in 2011, the place was in shambles.
-The boys were suffering.
-They did not have proper clothes, shoes, not even soap.
+The boys were suffering as they did not have proper clothes, shoes, not even soap.
 There was only one caretaker during the day, – nobody at night.
-We just simply had to intervene.

 What we did

 Future4Children upgraded both the buildings and the grounds, providing the boys with basic necessities such as clothing, shoes and toiletries.
 In addition we did several undertakings to improve the lives of the boys, to further their education and install certain life skills.